nroduit/nroduit.github.io/content/getting-started/dcm4chee.en.md

 **Download issue**: Some browsers (like Internet Explorer) may rename war files to zip.
 If so, use the Save As option when downloading and change the name back to war.
 {{% /notice %}}
     - From weasis-pacs-connector folder:
-        - [weasis-pacs-connector.war] Requires at least the version 6.1.5, the version 7.x is not supported
+        - [weasis-pacs-connector.war] Requires the latest version 6.x, the version 7.x is not supported
         - [dcm4chee-web-weasis.jar]
     - From the folder with the latest version number (Optional if you want to run only the [native version](../) installed on the client system):
         - [weasis.war] requires at least Weasis 3.5.3